Prosperity follows you.

 Your relationship is good.

 You’re not here because your relationship is terrible.
 You still see virtuous qualities in your partner and the relationship.
 Your life circumstances and general drive have allotted you the ability to make room in your mind for relational improvements, which is precisely why you’re here – to build on what you already know is healthy, viable, and stable.
+Getting help is a courageous first step and will facilitate positive change in your relationship.

 You are proactive.
 You want to maintain the relationship and find ways to gain a deeper connection with your partner.
 You’re looking to surpass the love that already exists.
+You aim to overcome any difficulties you may be having and not let your relationship end.

 Common Therapeutic Topics for Relationship Therapy & Counseling